GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 ```

 ![](Backed-Flakes-Categories_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->
+2D geometric morphometrics were done using screenshots ([Cignoni et al.
+2008](#ref-cignoni_meshlab_2008)) of the upper view of each flake
+orientated along the technological axis.
+One thin-plate spline (tps) was
+generated using tpsUtil v.1.82, and the tpsDig v.2.32 ([Rohlf
+2015](#ref-rohlf_tps_2015)) outline tool was employed to automatically
+trace the perimeter of each flake.
+Each outline was resampled to 100
+equidistant landmarks (Figure 3) using Morpho v.2.11 ([Schlager
+2017](#ref-schlager_morpho_2017)).

+The following code sources the [21 Muggle 2D
+data](Scripts/21%20Muggle%202D%20data.R) code.
+This code has been
+written to import the [2D-Upper-view.tps](Data/2D-Upper-view.tps) file.
+The file contains a landmark per pixel that defines the perimeter of the
+flake.
+After reading the file, the perimeter of each specimen is
+resampled to have 100 landmarks, and procrustes alignment is performed.
+A *nosymproc* ([Schlager 2017](#ref-schlager_morpho_2017)) object called
+**Coord.2D** is created, which contains the orientated coordinates, mean
+shape and results from PC analysis.

 The protocol for the digitalizing 3D landmarks on flakes is based on
 previous studies ([Archer et al. 2018](#ref-archer_geometric_2018),